blazium-engine/blazium-docs/tutorials/xr/ar_passthrough.rst

     Some AR SDKs do provide ambient lighting information or even provide a full radiance map to allow for real world reflections in your virtual objects.
-    The core Godot XR functionality doesn't currently have support for this, however this functionality can be exposed through plugins.
+    The core Blazium XR functionality doesn't currently have support for this, however this functionality can be exposed through plugins.

 OpenXR specific
 ---------------

 In OpenXR you can configure the default blend mode you want to use.
-Godot will select this blend mode at startup if available.
+Blazium will select this blend mode at startup if available.
-If not available Godot will default to the first supported blend mode provided by the XR runtime.
+If not available Blazium will default to the first supported blend mode provided by the XR runtime.

 .. image:: img/openxr_default_blend_mode.webp